 Pagan Yule Log

-A Yule log is perfect for celebrating Winter Solstice, and a great way to add spiritual intentions into your holiday decorations.
-However, where did Yule log traditions begin?
+A Yule log is perfect for celebrating Winter Solstice and the Yuletide season.
+It’s also a great way to add spiritual intentions to your holiday decorations.
+However, you may be wondering, where did Yule log traditions begin?

 Burning a Yule log is believed to have originated in ancient Norse and Germanic winter celebrations.
-During this winter tradition, it was customary to toss a large log onto the hearth on the evening of the winter solstice to welcome the return of the sun each year.
+During this yuletide tradition, it was customary to toss a large log onto the hearth on the evening of the winter solstice to welcome the sun’s return each year.
 Check out this article to learn more about Yule logs and how to make your own.

-I also found this article from the BBC stating Yule logs have a Celtic history as well.
+I also found this article from the BBC stating Yule logs also have a history in Celtic beliefs and traditions.

 It was also the Druids who began the tradition of the yule log.
 The Celts thought that the sun stood still for twelve days in the middle of winter and during this time a log was lit to conquer the darkness, banish evil spirits and bring luck for the coming year.BBC Religions – Winter Solstice

 Another modern tradition with Pagan origins includes Mistletoe.
-(Remember not to consume as its berries are poisonous).
+(Remember not to consume Mistletoe because its berries are poisonous).